-- That the single most important step toward achieving an ethical corporation is for top management to act as a role model for values it wishes corporate employees to share. - That employees tend to adopt top management's real values, as set by example and implicit statement. - That even with a current microscope on corporate ethics, 59% of the largest British companies and a similar amount in the U.S. offer no training to lower management with regard to the meaning and use of their corporate code of ethics.
+- That the single most important step toward achieving an ethical corporation is for top management to act as a role model for values it wishes corporate employees to share. - That employees tend to adopt top management's real values, as set by example and implicit statement. - That even with a current microscope on corporate ethics, 59% of the largest British companies and a similar amount in the U.S. offer no training to lower management with regard to the meaning and use of their corporate code of ethics. - Sidebar 2.10 "Removing Conflict Minerals from the Supply Chain."

-• Sidebar 2.10 "The Demise of Arthur Andersen."